The Link Between Hearing Loss and Cognitive Decline

 Why Untreated Hearing Loss Affects the Brain

-Here are the key ways hearing loss may contribute to cognitive decline:
+Here are some of the key ways hearing loss may contribute to cognitive decline:

 Your brain must work harder to fill in the gaps when you can’t hear clearly.
-This extra effort takes away resources that would normally be used for memory and thinking1.
+This extra effort takes away resources that would normally be used for other things memory and thinking1, even being present and enjoying the activity is harder. - Brain Atrophy

 Studies using brain imaging have found that untreated hearing loss is associated with faster shrinkage of the brain’s auditory cortex and regions tied to speech, language, and memory1.